CS231n • Convolutional Neural Networks

 Stochastic Gradient Descent (SGD):

-- Updates weights using gradients from mini-batches.
+- The foundational optimizer, updating weights based on gradients from mini-batches.

 -